Obituaries

 02/17/1966 - 02/16/2025

 Mr. Clifford Allen Harbour, age 58 of McKenney, Va. died Sunday, February 16, 2025 at his residence.
 He was a Printer Technician for Canon USA Inc. Cliff is survived by his daughters; Christina L. Potter (John) of Bracey, Amber Ekers (Travis) of McKenney and Laura Waddell (Bruce) of Prince George, a son Christopher “Gus” Widomski (Becky) of McKenney, three sisters; Norma Catherine Aldous (Bob) of Fredericksburg, Denise Louise Feldman of Petersburg and Patricia Marie Johnson of Lynchburg, a brother Thomas Edward Harbour of Faribault, MN, eleven grandchildren; Nate, Kelsey, Kristofer (Chelsie), Camerynn, Kassidy, Landon, Savannah, Andrew (A.J.), Skylin, Hunter and Rylinn, plus several nieces and nephews.
-A funeral service will be conducted at a later time and will be announced on this website.
+A funeral service will be conducted May 17, 2025 at Kingswood Methodist Church, Bracey, Va at 2:00 P.M.
 The family suggest memorial contributions in Cliff’s name be donated to the National Rifle Association, 11250 Waples Mill, Rd., Ste 1, Fairfax, VA 22030.
 Online condolences may be made through our website at www.crowderhitecrews.com.
 Crowder-Hite-Crews Funeral Home and Crematory is serving the Harbour family.

 To publish a public condolence: